We are losing our glaciers

 What actually is a glacier?
 Wikipedia tells us: A glacier is a persistent body of dense ice that is constantly moving under its own weight.
 The USGS says a glacier is an accumulation of crystalline ice, snow, rock, sediment, and often liquid water, that originates on land and moves down-slope under the influence of its own weight and gravity.
 It forms where the accumulation of snow exceeds its ablation over many years, often centuries.

-A glacier can be very old.
-It is estimated that the glacier ice in Antarctica is close to 1,000,000 years old.
+A glacier can be ancient.
+They estimate the glacier ice in Antarctica is close to 1,000,000 years old.
 Have you heard about ice worms?
 Well, I had not and found this unusual piece of information.
 Ice worms really exist.
-They are small worms and can be found in Alaska, Washington, Oregon, and British Columbia but nowhere else in the world.
+They are small worms and can be found in Alaska, Washington, Oregon, and British Columbia, but nowhere else in the world.